alfonsarmie/online-shop-fullstack/docs/style-guide.md

 - Icon alignment: when including icons, maintain `gap: var(--spacing-xs)` for leading icons and `gap: var(--spacing-sm)` for trailing icons on tertiary buttons.

 ### 3.2 Inputs and Forms
-- Standard height: var(--size-control-md) with horizontal padding var(--spacing-md) and 1 px borders in Dock Gray at 60%.
-- Hover: border highlighted to solid Dock Gray; focus with Emblem Green border and a 2 px gradient halo (Emblem Green to Channel Green).
-- Error messages: 12 px text in Alert Red, optionally accompanied by an icon with aria-live="polite" to communicate updates.
-- Complex forms: structure with BEM (booking-form__group, booking-form__label) and group related fields with vertical spacing var(--spacing-lg).
+- Floating label structure: `.form__group` keeps 20 px top padding so labels can rest inside the field until focus, with max width 420 px for desktop forms.
+- Field styling: `.form__field` (Afacad 17 px) removes side borders, uses a 2 px Dock Gray underline, and hides placeholder text to let the label act as helper copy.
+- Focus treatment: increase underline to 3 px and swap to a left-to-right gradient (#1E7335 → #5BC477); also bump the label to 17 px bold in Emblem Green.
+- Validation: keep error copy at 14 px in Alert Red beneath the field, and reserve mono-spaced text for codes only when necessary.
+- Required indicator: append `.required` span in Alert Red (#F33636) after the label; avoid mixing with iconography.
+- Multi-column layouts: wrap related fields in flex rows with `gap: var(--spacing-lg)` and collapse to stacked columns below 768 px.

 ### 3.3 Product Cards
 - Reference dimensions: 360 x 440 px on desktop, adjustable through responsive breakpoints.